openservicemesh/osm/docs/development_guide/README.md

 Welcome to the Open Service Mesh development guide!
 Thank you for joining us on a journey to build an SMI-native lightweight service mesh.
 The first of our [core principles](https://github.com/openservicemesh/osm#core-principles) is to create a system, which is "simple to understand and contribute to."
 We hope that you would find the source code easy to understand.
 If not - we invite you to help us fulfill this principle.
 There is no PR too small!

 To understand _what_ Open Service Mesh does - take it for a spin and kick the tires.
-Install it on your Kubernetes cluster by following [the manual demo guide](https://docs.openservicemesh.io/docs/install/manual_demo/).
+Install it on your Kubernetes cluster by following [the getting started guide](https://docs.openservicemesh.io/docs/getting_started/).

 To get a deeper understanding of how OSM functions - take a look at the detailed [software design](https://docs.openservicemesh.io/docs/design_concepts/).